Skip to main content

 Everyone who has walked in the woods after a fresh rain knows the smell of a terpene called geosmin, "an Earthy-smelling substancefound in abundance in a group of substances collectively called petrichor, derived from the Greek petra (rock) and ichor (blood of gods).
 The structure of geosmin is shown below.

-These substances are released when water falls or soils and rocks and seep into pores from which aerosols are released.
-Too hard of rain will saturate pores in rocks and prevent the release.
-Some insects, like the springtail, are attracted to geosmin.
-The synthesis of geosmin by bacteria and blue-green algae is controlled by transcription factors which also affect bacterial spore formation.
-The attracted insects carry away the spores.
-Flies are repelled by geosmin, which is detected by a receptor at very low geosmin concentration.
-In contrast, the Aedes aegypti mosquito is attracted to geosmin, which parallels the fact that the mosquito is unaffected by bacterial toxins.
+These substances are released when water falls on soils and rocks and seep into pores from which aerosols are released.
+Too much rain can saturate rock pores and prevent the release of geosmin.
+Some insects, such as springtails, are attracted to geosmin.
+The synthesis of geosmin by bacteria and blue-green algae is regulated by transcription factors that also control bacterial spore formation.
+Attracted insects carry the spores away.
+Flies are repelled by geosmin, which is detected by a receptor at very low geosmin concentrations.
+In contrast, the Aedes aegypti mosquito is attracted to geosmin, which parallels the mosquito's resistance to bacterial toxins.

 One last look at lipid structure and shapes